How to Enable SSO Integration

 If you’re the admin of your organization’s Enterprise account, you can enable SSO so users can log in with your company’s identity provider.
 Getting started is simple—here’s what to do:

-1. On your My Workspace page, click on your Avatar/Profile picture in the top-right corner of the screen.
+1. On your Workspace page, click on your Avatar/Profile picture in the top-right corner of the screen.

 • Entity ID —Your organization’s unique identifier in your Identity Provider (IdP).